Thyroidectomy in patients with Graves’ disease is typically associated with greater technical difficulty, longer operative times and higher morbidity.

 Increased friability and vascularity may explain the increased risk of hemorrhage during surgery.

-Moreover, Graves’ disease is associated with higher risk of postoperative complications, such as:
+Moreover, Graves’ disease is associated with higher risk of complications following thyroidectomy, such as:

 -hematoma / seroma formation